Work Email is Dying and That Means a Lot for Teamwork Online

 Work email is dying.
-Business leaders are realizing that team communication is about productivity, not inbox zero or using the best get things done app.
+Business leaders are realizing that effective teamwork online is about communication and productivity, not inbox zero or using the best get things done app.

 Ray Tomlinson can't remember what he wrote when he sent himself the world's first email back in 1971, but his colleague Jerry Burchfiel remembers what Ray said when he first showed him what he'd done: